 There are a number of tasks that must be performed when implementing a message parser.
 They are described in the following sections:

-- 1. "Develop a plug-in initialization function" - 2.
-"Develop a context creation function" on page 72 - 3.
-"Implement the parser functions" on page 72
+- 1. "Develop a plug-in initialization function" on page 72 - 2.
+"Develop a context creation function" on page 72